joeypiccola/k8s_home/readme.md

 This secret is used by the `talos-vmtoolsd` daemonset (that we patched in during talos node config generation).
 Without it, these pods will be stuck in `ContainerCreating`.
 Again, this is full `talosconfig` that is written to the secret.
 More info on this back in [VMware Tools](#vmware-tools).

-todo(joey): this is not great. sharing same talosconfig we use to admin teh cluster with the vmtoolsd daemonset.
+todo(joey): this is not great. sharing same talosconfig we use to admin the cluster with the vmtoolsd daemonset.

 ```shell
 # from repo root